ietf/id-guidelines/README.md

 filenames for the various formats the I-D may appear in.
 The characters that may appear in an I-D name are restricted:

-- [ ] Ensure that the I-D name consist only of the lower case letters a-z, the digits 0-9, and hyphens.
+- [ ] Ensure that the I-D name consists only of the lowercase letters a-z, the digits 0-9, and hyphens.

 The name of an I-D consists of several components, separated by a hyphen.